elementary/website/docs/code/reference.md

 ## Casting {#casting}

-Prevent using `as` keyword when casting as it might give `null` as result, which could be easily forgotten to check.
+Avoid using `as` keyword when casting as it might give `null` as result, which could be easily forgotten to check.

     /* OK */